mohamedabdelkader93/gp_weston/wp-content/plugins/wpforms-lite/readme.txt

 - Fixed: The form could be saved while still adding a field, but it should not.
 - Fixed: Improved compatibility with Elementor popups.
 - Fixed: Cleaned up deprecation notice for `_register_controls()` with recent Elementor versions.

+= 1.7.3 =
+- IMPORTANT: Support for PHP 5.5 has been discontinued.
+If you are running PHP 5.5, you MUST upgrade PHP before installing WPForms 1.7.3.
+Failure to do that will disable WPForms core functionality.
+- IMPORTANT: Support for WordPress 5.1 has been discontinued.
+If you are running WordPress 5.1, you MUST upgrade WordPress before installing WPForms 1.7.3.
+Failure to do that will disable WPForms core functionality.
+- Added: Forms now can be moved to Trash and restored on the Forms Overview page.
+- Added: Forms now support Revisions with new UI and ability to switch between them.
+- Added: Form Template Export selection on the Tools > Export page now supports search.
+- Changed: Improved support for WordPress Core UI colors and admin themes in the admin notifications panel.
+- Changed: Improved submitted email field value validation (take into account real-world usage and RFC information).
+- Changed: Updated Action Scheduler library to 3.4.0.
+- Changed: Hide Sub-Labels option should be hidden for some formats in the Name field.
+- Changed: Improved performance of Action Scheduler tasks.
+- Changed: Drop jQuery matchHeight library in favor of a CSS solution.
+- Changed: Unified and improved modals across all plugin pages and the Form Builder.
+- Changed: Forms now can be deleted when the user who created them is deleted.
+- Fixed: Long field titles didn't wrap within the field container.
+- Fixed: Stuck on loading the Form Builder when switching to a new form template with unsaved changes and dismissing the native browser prompt.
+- Fixed: Buttons had no spacing when the Embed button is not available for a user without the capability to edit pages and/or posts.
+- Fixed: Incorrect position of the notification counter in the admin bar when a notification was dismissed.
+- Fixed: Make the form Submit button disabled all the time after the submit action when AJAX form submission or confirmation redirect are enabled.
+- Fixed: Toggle control labels did not have a hand cursor.
+- Fixed: The dropdown list was shown partially when located at the end of the form in the Twenty Twenty theme.
+- Fixed: Multiple selected options in the Classic Dropdown field didn't have a visual active state.
+- Fixed: Deprecation notice when processing smart tags.
+- Fixed: False JavaScript issue error when WP Rocket's Delay JavaScript execution option is on.
+- Fixed: PHP notice generated when email notifications were sent.
+- Fixed: "Did You Know" block now always spaned across all columns.
+- Fixed: Validation error if an email was not required and left empty.
+- Fixed: Email field validation failed with long and invalid emails.
+- Fixed: Import from other plugins.
+- Fixed: Compatibility with PHP 8.1.

+= 1.7.2.1 =
+- Fixed: Compatibility with PHP 8.0 and PHP 8.1.
+- Fixed: Compatibility with WordPress 5.9, including its new Full Site Editing feature.
+- Fixed: Broken cache directory path if `WP_CONTENT_DIR` is set in the `wp-config.php` without trailing slash.
+- Fixed: PHP Notice when using the `wpforms_log()` function in certain conditions.
+- Fixed: Type mismatch brakes a list of scheduled actions in Action Scheduler if typed arguments are passed.

+= 1.7.2 =
+- Added: Search by form name and description is available on the Forms Overview page.
+- Added: New "Author" column in the Forms Overview table to display a name of a person who created the form.
+- Changed: Adjusted an error message for the Locked Field modal when attempting to delete required form fields.
+- Changed: Hide image choice style options if image choices are not enabled.
+- Changed: Improved sanitization for Page and Form IDs in Form embed wizard popup.
+- Changed: Adjusted Weekly Summary email text for Lite users.
+- Changed: Updated the WPForms > About Us page.
+- Changed: Updated jQuery inputmask lib to 5.0.7-beta29.
+- Changed: Updated DOMPurify lib to 2.3.4.
+- Fixed: Missing search docs in the Form Builder Help.
+- Fixed: Display empty table instead of empty state screen for Unread (0), Starred (0), Abandoned (0), etc., views.
+- Fixed: Media modal 'Actions' menu was missing when using the Divi Builder.
+- Fixed: PHP notice was generated on a form preview if a page template is changed.
+- Fixed: Correctly handle the legacy widget options (show/hide form title and description) on the front-end.
+- Fixed: If a form with configured Google reCAPTCHA v3 is submitted after 2 minutes, there was an error "Google reCAPTCHA verification failed, please try again later."
+- Fixed: Better compatibility for From Name and From Email fields in the Form Builder > Notifications screen when the WP Mail SMTP plugin forces those values.
+- Fixed: PHP warning occurred when the `%` symbol is used inside some Form Builder settings.
+- Fixed: Form Preview didn't work properly on the upcoming Twenty Twenty-Two theme.
+- Fixed: PHP timeout occurred in the Form Builder when large multi-level term taxonomies were used as dynamic choices for Checkboxes/Multiple Choices/Dropdown fields.
+- Fixed: PHP fatal error generated in some cases when Site Health information was displayed.
+- Fixed: WP.com VIP clients used to have caching issues with external data.
+- Fixed: WooCommerce product import (CSV) to update existing products wasn't updating product images while WPForms was active.
+- Fixed: Form couldn't be submitted on the Lite version of the plugin when it contained the Page Break field from the paid version.

+= 1.7.1.2 =
+- Fixed: Edge case when form tokens (anti-spam protection) failed verification at certain time of a new day.

+= 1.7.1.1 =
+- Changed: Improved translations by removing confusion if non-translatable placeholders are used.
+- Changed: Improved support for WordPress Core UI colors and admin themes in the admin bar menu.
+- Changed: Improved display of empty and hidden field labels in Form Builder preview.
+- Changed: Field helper notification in the Form Builder now can be dismissed.
+- Changed: Improved and standardized look of classic and modern Dropdown field across Form Builder, admin area, and frontend.
+- Fixed: Strip slashes from Paragraph Text field when the value is dynamically populated.
+- Fixed: SMTP settings page linked to Setup Wizard even when SMTP settings are already configured.
+- Fixed: Notifications count in the admin bar is misaligned.
+- Fixed: Field helper notification in the Form Builder overlaps and blocks Duplicate and Delete actions when hovered.
+- Fixed: Non-latin (Punycode) email addresses are not converted for display in email suggestion hints.

+= 1.7.0 =
+- Added: Uncanny Automator integration.
+- Changed: Updated jQuery Validation library to v1.9.3.
+- Fixed: Incorrect handling of language files downloads when the plugin is activated, or site language is changed.
+- Fixed: Alignment for admin notification counter.
+- Fixed: Javascript error in Elementor page builder.
+- Fixed: Embedded forms into global sidebar report about an error in the Divi page builder.
+- Fixed: Change settings were not applied for a Duplicated Modern Dropdown field.
+- Fixed: Form fields not displaying full width on mobile devices with Base form styling selected.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpforms-lite/trunk/changelog.txt).